-Recently, Literature Self-Taught has been offered in Korean, Indonesian, Japanese, French, Afrikaans, Spanish and Dutch but any language is possible.
+Recently, Literature Self-Taught has been offered in Korean, Indonesian, Japanese, French, Afrikaans,

+Spanish and Dutch but any language is possible (as approved by the School).

 This is a literature course designed for students with a high level of mother-tongue proficiency and a strong academic background.
-Students should also have a good sense of time-management and be able to work independently. of literature, its purposes and the ways in which texts can be read, interpreted and responded to.
+Students should also have a good sense of time-management and be able to work independently.